Eepa/cybersecuritybase-project/README.md

 # Cyber Security Base - Course Project I - Report

-Test accounts you can use to test the project are:
+Test accounts which you can use to test the project are:

 Admin user: test, password: test